haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - Extensive low power work i.e. clock gating, data gating, temporarily shutting down units

 6th Version:
-- potential to add a vector graphics unit
+- may add a vector graphics unit

 **SIDE NOTE:
 -  Currently Github is not up to date, using windows Vivado 2021.1 IDE so not connected to github